WHUOPM/community_cores/README.md

 In **RUN/nomDossier/alpha/coeurs**, the cores are stored.
 Each file is identified by an id and represents a core, namely a connected component in the cooccurence graph corresponding to **alpha**.

 In **RUN/nomDossier/alpha/**, the cooccurences graphs are stored.

-The relabelling file **relabel2** contains matching between the initial labels of the graph file and the new labels after renumbering.

 ## References
 * **[1]** SEIFI, Massoud.
 Cœurs stables de communautés dans les graphes de terrain.
 2012.
 Thèse de doctorat.